QBZ-03

 Unlike the bullpup QBZ-95, the QBZ-03 has a conventional design.
 It is designed to be easily used by police officers and soldiers already familiar with previously issued assault rifles.

 History

-The QBZ-03's design was finalized on December 2003 and it was given the name designation Type 03.
+The QBZ-03's design was finalized in December 2003 and it was given the name designation Type 03.
 It appears to be a continuation of the Type 87.
 Public information regarding the rifle was first reported in the November 2004 issue of "Weapon Knowledge".

 Plans to develop the QBZ-03 were made over concerns made from reports with the use of the QBZ-95.

 Design details

 The QBZ-03 has a faster rate of fire compared to the QBZ-95.
 Operating system is similar to Type 81 assault rifle featuring rotating bolt locking and short-stroke gas piston.
 The QBZ-03 has a folding stock.

 In 2015, the manufacturer displayed a version with a quad-rail hand guard; the short rear section screws onto the upper receiver.

+The gas block has two position regulator and a hooded front sight with a flip-up rear diopter sight.

 Variants

+T03

+The T03 is an export variant chambered in 5.56×45mm NATO cartridge.

 EM3513

 The EM3513 is semi-automatic export variant, chambered in 5.56×45mm NATO cartridge.
+First introduced in 2005 by the China Jing-She.
+An Import-Export and Jiang-She Group companies, the variant is fed by STANAG magazines and has an integrated three-round burst mode.

+QTS-11 OICW Upgrade

+In February 2011, photos appeared of the QTS-11, a combination of the Type 03 assault rifle with a 20 mm airburst grenade launcher.
+This made China the third country to develop an airburst infantry weapon, after the United States and South Korea.